 Surgery recoveries are hard because they are stressful and can be unpredictable but some disabled people have to go through it dozens of times for good health.
 Some days your surgery recovery will be really hard and it will feel like the pain is winning and it’s on those days that emotional support is most important.
 Families can’t take away the pain someone is experiencing but you can play games with them because it’s the time when you are sitting and doing nothing that it feels the worst.
 Some people struggle with seeing how there can be any positives with what they are going through and that is okay because it’s toxic positivity to tell your loved ones they have to always see the bright side of things.
 There will be times when you just get through things but there are not a lot of positives and it’s harmful to force someone to make a list of everything that’s good because some people may argue that there aren’t any.
 How are you supporting someone recovering from surgery?
 If you have any other tips for being supportive after someone has had surgery I’d love to hear them so please leave them in the comments below.

-I read all comments because I love hearing your thoughts but you must be kind and keep all comments relevant to the post you are commenting on.
-You don’t have to agree with everyone but you must be civil when you do disagree because hateful comments towards me or any other commenters will not be tolerated.
-If you see someone is struggling it’s okay to offer support but please do not attempt to diagnose anyone in the comment section of my blog because it can be dangerous and I can be held liable if it’s bad advice.
-The comment section of my blog is not for promoting yoursef and any links that are dropped without my specifically stating it’s okay to do will be deleted.
+I read all comments because I love hearing your thoughts but please be kind and keep all comments relevant to the post you are commenting on.
+You don’t have to agree with everyone but you should be respectful of everyone’s different points of view because rude comments toward me or any other commenters will not be tolerated.
+If you see that someone is struggling it’s okay to offer support but please do not give out any kind of medical advice in the comment section of my blog even if you are a doctor because I am not qualified to diagnose anyone and can be held liable if it’s bad advice.
+The comment section of my blog is not for promoting yourself and any links that are dropped without my permission will be deleted without warning.
 If you violate my policy your comment will be edited or completely removed from my site.